 This film has English language closed captioning available.
 For more information about closed captions and accessibility at DOC NYC, please click here.

-Included with the screening ticket is an exclusive pre-recorded Q&A with Director/Co-Producer Elizabeth St. Philip, Producer Steve Gamester, immediately following the film.
+Watch an exclusive pre-recorded Q&A with Director/Co-Producer Elizabeth St. Philip, Producer Steve Gamester.

 Director: Elizabeth St. Philip